jhdeov/iranian_armenian/README.md

 The folder contains the original [video](/SampleText/TextVideo.mp4), an extracted [audio file](/SampleText/TextAudio.wav), and a Praat [audio TextGrid](/SampleText/TextAudio.TextGrid).
 Glossing and transcriptions follow our grammar's conventions.

 ## Grammar examples
 The phonology chapter of our grammar displayed some wave forms.
-These examplers were to show ejectives and to show intonation.
+These examples were to show ejectives and to show intonation.
 This folder contains the original sound files and transcripts.

 The [Eastern recordings](/GrammarExamples/EasternAT) were done by a consultant AT over Facebook Messenger.
 The consultant recorded on her own phone on her mobile device.
 The quality of the recording shouldn’t be used for segmental features, but the intonational structure should be reliable.